Why merino wool?

 Merino wool is an amazing fabric.
 It is really soft, and isn't scratchy like “regular” wool.
 That's because Merino Wool fibers are much finer than standard sheep's wool.

 Merino is super light but very warm – it has a weight to warmth metric other materials can't come close to.
 The fabric has a natural loft that traps heat very efficiently between the fibres, making it warmer than a synthetic of the same weight.
 But it's also good in the heat as Merino regulates your body temperature really well.
+Andy Murray loves to wear merino on the tennis courts even!

 This makes Merino a 3 season material – it is called extrafine for a reason.
 It breathes, and unlike bulky wool sweaters can be layered in late September or fly solo in early May, and all the days in-between.